uni7corn/AgentCPM-GUI/eval/README.md

    Please refer to this [reply](https://github.com/OpenBMB/AgentCPM-GUI/issues/39#issuecomment-2918489075).

-9. **Q: If the model is hosted on a remote server but the Android device can only access the local network, is it still possible to run the demo?**
+9. **If the model is hosted on a remote server but the Android device can only access the local network, is it still possible to run the demo?**

    Yes.
 While model inference typically requires a GPU and may not run efficiently on local devices, you can still connect your local Android environment to a remote inference server using SSH port forwarding.
 For example, you can run:
    ```